matt-h/rdio-enhancer/README.md

 	* Move song to top of the playlist
 	* Play Next
 		* Same as Play Later but puts the playlist in the next spot in the queue instead of the last.
+	* Export to CSV
+		* Export the playlist to a CSV file.
+You may need to rename the file to include .csv to open it with your spreadsheet application.
 * Save current queue or station as a playlist
 	* Still experimental - Works most of the time.
 Reload the page if having issues.
 Please report any issues you find and I will try and fix them.